Botswana Highlights - Botswana

 Location : Okavango Delta Pan Handle

 Leaving Maun after breakfast, make your way further to the north-western part of the Okavango Delta, admiring the scenery along the way.
-The drive is approximately 300 kilometres and it will take about 6 hours to reach a secure parking area where you will meet your 4WD transfer for the last 12 kilometres.
-On arrival, settle into the lodge where you will be spending the next two nights, located on the edge of the Guma Lagoon.
+Meet your 4WD transfer for the last 12 kms and watch the scenery pass you by.
+When you arrive, settle into the lodge where you will be spending the next two nights, located on the edge of the Guma Lagoon.

 Day :5